selsta/hlsdl/README.md

 HLS-Downloader
 ==============

 This program converts .m3u8 playlists to a .ts video.
-It supports AES-128 encryption.
+It supports decryption of both AES-128 and SAMPLE-AES encryption.

 Requirements
 ------------